 If you discover that your turtle is not interested in eating, it is likely that they are either too full or not feeling well.

-Maintain a close watch on their activity levels, and see a doctor if you notice anything out of the ordinary.
+Keep an eye on their activity levels and see a doctor if you notice anything unusual.